-Cyberpunk 2077 officially released on 10 December 2020, and despite high hopes the game has struggled significantly.
-CD Projekt Co-Founder and CEO Marcin Iwiński spoke today about the struggles they faced, and revealed when the next update will be hitting.
+Cyberpunk 2077 officially released on 10 December 2020, and despite high hopes, the game has struggled significantly.
+CD Projekt Co-Founder and CEO Marcin Iwiński spoke today about the struggles they faced and revealed when the next update will arrive.

 CD Projekt was originally founded in 1994 to primarily as a game distributor, and the game development department CD Projekt Red was launched in 2002.
 The studio’s first game was The Witcher in 2008, and they focused solely on that series and the game’s sequels until turning to Cyberpunk 2077.

 The development and release of Cyberpunk 2077

 Development on Cyberpunk 2077 first got rolling in 2012, with the game based on Mike Pondsmith’s Cyberpunk tabletop role-playing game first released in 1988 that saw later updated versions released in 1990, 2005, and again last year in 2020.